berkaygkv/crypto-trend-classification/README.md

 __**DISCLAIMER: This algorithm is built for learning purposes and it's NOT advised to use it on live trading**__

+## First Experiment Notebook
+You can access the very first notebook output of the pipeline here: [Notebook: report-0](products/notebooks/report-0.ipynb)

 ## MLFlow View
 ![Alt Text](img/mlflow.gif)